Shopify vs Etsy: Which is the best for your business?

 Can I Put my Shopify Store on Etsy?

-Yes, you can put the link to your Shopify store on your Etsy page.
+Yes, you can put the link to your Shopify store on your Etsy store.

 This is as long as you are not encouraging your customers to purchase your items there rather than purchasing on Etsy.

 This would be against Etsy’s terms and conditions.
-They want to keep their customers on their platform.
+They want to keep their customers on their platform, not to other ecommerce platforms.
 But it is okay to have links to your website or social media platforms.

 You can also integrate your Shopify store with your Etsy shop.